You are here

 —Carol Wilson, Professional Writing and History major '10, and one of ten students nationally to be awarded a Gilder Lehrman History Fellowship

-Professional writing, one of the four majors offered in the Department of English, offers a practical option for those interested in a career of English.
+Professional writing, one of the four majors offered in the Department of English, offers a practical option for those interested in a career in English.
 This versatile major trains students to work as writers and editors in a variety of professional settings.
 Articulate writers are needed in public relations, advertising, editing, screenwriting, online writing, science writing, magazine writing, technical writing, publishing, cultural criticism and more.
 Visit the English Department's web site.

-- Students build a strong English foundation through a core curriculum of literature, language, critical thinking, rhetoric and writing.
+- Students build a strong English foundation through a core curriculum of critical thinking, rhetoric, language, and writing.

-- Opportunity to develop original work appropriate for publication in the Senior Seminar Capstone
+- Opportunity to develop original work appropriate for publication in the Capstone sequence

-- Training in desktop publishing software, including Adobe Photoshop and InDesign
+- Training indesktop publishing software, including Adobe Photoshop, InDesign, and Final Cut Pro

 - Participation in Sigma Tau Delta, an award-winning national,honor society that sponsors professional and social activities